JustinLamMSFT/microsoft/microsoft-teams/compare-microsoft-teams-options-b.md

  |
 |

-Real-time collaboration in the Microsoft 365 mobile app, which combines Word, Excel, and PowerPoint
+Real-time collaboration in the Microsoft 365 mobile app, which includes Word, Excel, and PowerPoint